-- 15.1 The person responsible for importing a Thoroughbred from New Zealand, which is not already registered in Australia, has to comply with the requirements 13.1 to 13.14. - 15.2 In addition, on arrival a broodmare's passport must be presented to the Australian Stud Book.
+- 15.1 The person responsible for importing a Thoroughbred to Australia from New Zealand, which is not already registered in Australia, must comply with the requirements in rules 13.1 to 13.15. - 15.2 In addition, on arrival into Australia, a broodmare's passport must be presented to the Australian Stud Book.
 This is endorsed and returned to the owner, or their agent, immediately. - 15.3 No fee is required for a broodmare if the passport is presented within 30 days of arrival.
 If presented beyond 30 days after arrival a late fee is required to re-open the mare's records.
 The late fee will not apply on the first visit to Australia where the mare's records are opened from a Stud Book Certificate of Export.

-16 Interim Recognition of Imported Thoroughbreds
+16. Interim recognition of imported Thoroughbreds

-- As the original Stud Book Certificate can sometimes take a long time to arrive from the country where the imported horse came from, provisional recognition of the horse for stud purposes only, will be given to the imported horse from the date of receipt of all other documentary requisites by the Australian Stud Book, accompanied by an indemnity declaration signed by the breeder. - 16.2 The provisional recognition will be available for a period of up to one calendar year.
-Full and complete recognition will be confirmed as soon as the ASB receives the required documentation from the stud book authority in the country exporting the horse.
-Should the required documentation not be received from the overseas authority the provisional recognition by the ASB will lapse automatically after one calendar year from the signing of the indemnity declaration.
-All coverings and all produce from the imported horse during the provisional period, together with all details of the imported horse, will be removed from the Stud Book into the non-Thoroughbred records.
-For a copy of the indemnity, please contact the International Services department at the Australian Stud Book.
+- As the original Stud Book Certificate can sometimes take a long time to arrive from the country where the imported horse came from, provisional recognition of the horse for stud purposes only, may be given to the imported horse from the date of receipt of all other documentary requisites by the Australian Stud Book, accompanied by an indemnity declaration signed by the breeder. - 16.2 The provisional recognition will be available for a period of up to 1 calendar year.
+Full and complete recognition will be confirmed as soon as the Australian Stud Book receives the required documentation from the Stud Book authority in the country exporting the horse.
+Should the required documentation not be received from the overseas authority, the provisional recognition by the Australian Stud Book will lapse automatically after 1 calendar year from the signing of the indemnity declaration.
+All coverings and all produce from the imported horse during the provisional period, together with all details of the imported horse, will be removed from the Australian Stud Book into the Australian non-Thoroughbred records.
+For a copy of the indemnity, please contact the Australian Stud Book.